String Quartet No. 11 (Spohr)

 Louis Spohr's String Quartet No. 11 ("Quatuor brillant") in E major, Op.
 43, was completed in May of 1818.
 It is one of eight similar works Spohr wrote between 1806 and 1835.
 Like a concerto, the work is designed to display a soloists skills, but in a more intimate setting than the concert hall.

 Movements

-This quartet is in three movement form:
+This quartet is in three movement forms: